 If you are not satisfied with the answers to any of these questions, ask the consultant to give you the additional information you need.
 A good consultant would rather put in additional effort than leave a client less than satisfied.

 To make sure you get value for the fees paid, put the consultant's recommendations into effect before they are lost in the organizational inertia of your company.
 Tell your staff to come back to you in one month with the status of the progress they are making toward installing or implementing the consultant's recommendations, and call for regular reports until the work is complete.
 You can expect the consultant to take an equal interest in seeing his or her recommendations result in benefits to you.

 E. MICHAEL SHAYS CMC (email@example.com) is President of EMS Network, International, an association of senior consultants helping clients faced with conflict, transition, stagnation, and management dilemmas.

-Have a question for X-Michael?
-Ask or leave a comment below!
+Have a question for X-Michael or want to leave a comment?
+Click here.